PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 11:06:17
+Last updated: 2024-04-06 11:06:50
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose